 March 2013: Zumo Robot with FRDM-KL25Z Board

 September 2013: Zumo Robot with Pololu Plug-in Modules

-October 2013: Zumo Robot with Pololu Plug-in Modules, assembled.
+October 2013: Zumo Robot with Pololu Plug-in Modules, assembled

-For more information about the Pololu RC Switch, see the product page.
+For more information, see the A4990 carrier product page.

 US toll free: 1-877-7-POLOLU ~